sleeptoken/zettelkasten/API Testing.md

 - Burp Scanner automatically extracts some endpoints during crawls, but for a more heavyweight extraction, use the **JS Link Finder BApp**.
 - You can use the built-in **HTTP verbs list** in Burp Intruder to automatically cycle through a range of HTTP methods.
 - You can use the **Content type converter BApp** to automatically convert data submitted within requests between XML and JSON.
+- The **Param miner BApp** enables you to automatically guess up to 65,536 param names per request.
+Param miner automatically guesses names that are relevant to the application, based on information taken from the scope.
 #### API Documentation

 Even if API documentation isn't openly available, you may still be able to access it by browsing applications that use the API.
 To do this, you can use Burp Scanner to crawl the Application.